ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

     - a public load balancer with a [security group](https://{DomainName}/docs/vpc?topic=vpc-alb-integration-with-security-groups) driving traffic to the frontend application
     - a private load balancer with a security group driving requests from frontend to the backend
     - an instance template and an instance group for provisioning and scaling the instances
    - two VSIs (one frontend instance and one backend instance) with respective security groups attached

       The frontend instance runs an Nginx server to serve a PHP web application that talks to the backend to store and retrieve data.
 The backend instance runs a NodeJS and GraphQL API wrapper for {{site.data.keyword.databases-for-postgresql_full_notm}} and {{site.data.keyword.cos_full_notm}}.
       {:tip}

-4. **Copy** the public load balancer URL from the log output and paste the URL in a browser to see the frontend application.
+4. **Copy** the public load balancer hostname from the log output and paste the hostname in a browser by prefixing `http://` to see the frontend application.
 As shown in the diagram below, enter the balance and click **Submit** to see the details of the VSIs serving the request.

     ![application](images/solution62-vpc-scaling-dedicated-hidden/application.png)

-    To check the provisioned VPC resources, you can either use the [VPC layout](https://{DomainName}/vpc-ext/vpcLayout) or [{{site.data.keyword.cloud-shell_short}}](https://{DomainName}/shell) with `ibmcloud is` commands.
+    To check the provisioned VPC resources, you can either use the [VPC UI](https://{DomainName}/vpc-ext/network/vpcs) or [{{site.data.keyword.cloud-shell_short}}](https://{DomainName}/shell) with `ibmcloud is` commands.
     {:tip}

 In the next section, you will choose a scaling method (static or dynamic) and create scaling policies.